-The Clinical Labs segment’s net receivables are detailed by billing category and as a percent to its total net receivables.
-At July 31, 2017 and 2016, approximately 75% and 71%, respectively, of the Company’s net accounts receivable relates to its Clinical Labs business, which operates in the New York and New Jersey medical communities.
+The Clinical Laboratory Services segment’s net receivables are detailed by billing category and as a percent to its total net receivables.
+At July 31, 2022 and 2021, approximately 59% of the Company’s net accounts receivable relates to its Clinical Laboratory Services business, which operates in the New York, New Jersey and Connecticut medical communities.

 The following is a table of the Company’s net accounts receivable by segment.

-The Company values inventory at the lower of cost (first-in, first-out) or net realizable value, which approximates market.
+The Company values inventory at the lower of cost (first-in, first-out) or net realizable value.
 Work-in-process and finished goods inventories consist of material, labor, and manufacturing overhead.
-Write downs of inventories to market value are based on a review of inventory quantities on hand and estimated sales forecasts based on sales history and anticipated future demand.
+Finished goods also include high throughput machines we intend to sell to laboratory customers.
+Write downs of inventories to net realizable value are based on a review of inventory quantities on hand and estimated sales forecasts based on sales history and anticipated future demand.
 Unanticipated changes in demand could have a significant impact on the value of our inventory and require additional write downs of inventory which would impact our results of operations.

 Property, plant and equipment

-Property, plant and equipment is stated at cost, and depreciated on the straight-line basis over the estimated useful lives of the various asset classes as follows: building and building improvements: 15-30 years, and laboratory machinery and equipment and office furniture and computer equipment which range from 3-10 years.
+Property, plant and equipment is stated at cost, and depreciated on the straight-line basis over the estimated useful lives of the various asset classes as follows: building and building improvements: 15-30 years; laboratory machinery and equipment, office furniture and computer equipment: 3-10 years.
 Leasehold improvements are amortized over the term of the related leases or estimated useful lives of the assets, whichever is shorter.